GregoryFaust/samblaster/README.md

 A **discordant** read pair is one which meets all of the following criteria:

 1. Both side of the read pair are mapped (neither FLAG 0x4 or 0x8 is set).
-2. The *properly paired* FLAG is not set (0x2).
+2. The *properly paired* FLAG (0x2) is not set.
 3. Secondary alignments (FLAG 0x100) are never output as discordant, although a discordant read pair can have secondary alignments associated with them.
 4. Duplicate read pairs that meet the above criteria will be output as discordant unless the **-e** option is used.

 ---
 **SPLIT READ IDENTIFICATION:**
 **Split Read** alignments are derived from a single read when one portion of the read aligns to a different region of the reference genome than another portion of the read.
-Such pairs of alignments often define a structural variant (SV) breakpoint, and are therefore useful input to SV detection algorithms such as [LUMPY](https://github.com/arq5x/lumpy-sv/).  *samblaster* uses the following strategy to find split reads alignments.
+Such pairs of alignments often define a structural variant (SV) breakpoint, and are therefore useful input to SV detection algorithms such as [LUMPY](https://github.com/arq5x/lumpy-sv/).  *samblaster* uses the following strategy to identify split reads alignments.

 1. Identify reads that have between two and **--maxSplitCount** alignments.
-2. Sort these alignments by their strand normalized position along the read.
+2. Sort these alignments by their strand-normalized position along the read.
 3. Two alignments are output as splitters if they are adjacent on the read, and meet these criteria:
     - each covers at least **--minNonOverlap** base pairs of the read that the other does not.
     - the two alignments map to different reference sequences and/or strands.